What is sentience?

 In 2012, an international group of eminent neuroscientists signed The Cambridge Declaration on Consciousness, which confirmed that many animals, including all mammals and birds, possess the “neurological substrates that generate consciousness.”3

 Voiceless believes that humans have an ethical obligation to protect the interests of animals.
-Cruelty towards animals cannot be justified by their level of cognition, communication skills or sheer difference of species – traits which are irrelevant to an animal’s capacity for suffering and preference for a good life.6
+Cruelty towards animals cannot be justified by their level of cognition, communication skills or species membership, as these traits are irrelevant to an animal’s capacity for suffering and preference for a good life.6

-If we accept animal sentience, then cruel practices like factory farming must be considered unacceptable.
+If we accept animal sentience, then certain practices like factory farming must be reconsidered.

 How do we know that animals feel pain?